 Teenage boys jumped on the look and blue jeans became the flag of rebels everywhere.

-Is denim an American story for the masses?
+Is denim still for the masses?

 In the 1950s and 1960s, girls and women jumped on the trend, adopting a high-waisted, slim-fitting blue jeans look with cuffed hems worn over ballet flats and with tucked-in white shirts.
 They finished the look with brightly coloured and patterned neckerchiefs ala Marilyn Monroe.